openlvc/portico/README.md

 #### Compiling on Windows
-  When compiling C++ federates on Windows, you will need to have an appropriate version of Visual Studio installed.
-You can compile through the VS interface, or if you prefer the command line, it is simplest to execute inside a Visual Studio Command Prompt.
+  When compiling C++ federates on Windows, you will need to have an appropriate version of Visual Studio installed or the Visual Studio Build Tools.
+It is simplest to compile your federate inside Visual Studio, but if you use a command prompt, make sure it has the appropriate environment set up.

 #### 64-bit Libraries
   Portico provides 64-bit libraries for HLA v1.3 and 1516e.
 These libraries follow the